10 Things I Hate About Bike Touring

 Riding a lot is the only thing that helps, your bones adapt to the saddle and somehow the pain is alleviated, at least for the first 70/80km.
 It took us 3 months of everyday riding to get rid of the sore butt, and once you stop for a while, you have to pass through that all over again.

-Position on the bike and riding style can help a bit, your weight should never be charged on the perineum, most of it should stay on the legs, with the rest of it on the handlebars. (check this article on how to alleviate saddle sores for girls).
+Position on the bike and riding style can help a bit, your weight should never be charged on the perineum, and most of it should stay on the legs, with the rest of it on the handlebars. (check this article on how to alleviate saddle sores for girls).

 This is not always easy to do, once you get tired you’ll naturally start to relax and shift your body weight right back there on the saddle.
-That’s why going uphills is less painful, because you’re constantly pushing on the pedals… so, less plain and more mountains is the answer… or get a recumbent.
+That’s why going uphills is less painful because you’re constantly pushing on the pedals… so, less plain and more mountains is the answer… or get a recumbent.

 things I hate about bike touring